 So you can imagine how pleased I was to receive the following message recently from a reader named John:

 I want to say THANK YOU VERY MUCH for putting together your “Here We Come A-Caroling” song sheets and making them available for printing.

 Every month our church holds an informal service in our local nursing home here in Nova Scotia.
 At this time of year, I often search in vain for lyrics to familiar carols that are clear, easy to read and nicely formatted.
 Your song sheets are perfect!
 We look forward to using them tomorrow.
 Thanks again.

 Not only was it gratifying to know our song sheets were being put to good use, but the letter motivated me to collect all our Christmas caroling resources here in one place.

-First, I have caroling announcements.
-I print a stack of these in advance, fill in the name and date by hand, then tape copies to the front doors of all our neighbors’ houses (we use painter’s tape for easy removal).
+First, I recommend printing a stack of these caroling announcements a few days in advance.
+You can fill in the name and date by hand, then tape copies to the front doors of all your neighbors’ houses.
+(We use painter’s tape for easy removal.)

-This lets them know to watch for us and keeps us from wasting time ringing the bells of people who aren’t home.
+This will let them know to watch for you.
+It will also keep you from wasting time ringing the bells of people who aren’t home.
 The announcements will print two per sheet in black ink.
 Use colored paper to make them prettier, then cut in half to conserve paper.

-Second, we have the Christmas song sheets John mentioned above.
-This makes sure everyone is singing off the same page.
-Just call out the number of the song you plan to sing as you head to the next porch, and everyone can turn there and be ready as soon as the front door swings open.
+Ask guests to bring flashlights from home.
+Then simply call out the number of the song you plan to sing as you head to the next porch.
+Everyone can turn there and be ready as soon as the front door swings open.

 The booklets are four pages long and contain the lyrics for more than a dozen of the most popular Christmas carols.
 There are no notes, so unless you happen to know the parts already, you’ll probably have to sing the melody in unison, but the song sheets are simple enough that even children can follow along.